Information Disclosure Based on the TCFD Recommendations

 Financial impact

-The list includes the results of calculating the financial impact of the risks and opportunities recognized by the Company.
+The list includes the results of calculating the financial impact of the risk opportunities recognized by the Company.

 Risk / Opportunity Business impact Calculation method (*1) Financial impact